tom-wray/swapi-issues-tomwray/README.md

 -   Use the `forge deploy` command when you want to persist code changes.
 -   Use the `forge install` command when you want to install the app on a new site.
 -   Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.

-## Support

-See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback.